Hunting for Neutrino Texture Zeros with Muon and Tau Flavor Violation: Introduction

 The paper is structured as follows.
 In Section~\ref{modelsection}, we first revisit the Lagrangian of minimal type~II seesaw and summarize the relevant effective operators up to one-loop matching.
 In Section~\ref{texturesection}, we review the seven realistic two-zero textures for the Majorana neutrino mass matrix $M^{\nu}$, and apply them to the Yukawa matrix $Y_{\Delta}$.
 We then analyze how the current CLFV experiments constrain the effective cutoff scale for each texture and briefly compare our results with other patterns predicted by $U(2)$, $A_4$, and $Z_3$ flavor symmetries.
 In the following Section~\ref{RGstability}, the stability of the two-zero textures under the renormalization group (RG) running is examined in both regions above and below the scale of $\Delta$.
 In Section~\ref{phenosection}, we first analyze the correlation among various $\mu$ and $\tau$ CLFV processes and then discuss the absolute transition rates.
 After that, we quantify the RG evolution corrections to the predicted ratios of the branching ratios (BRs), and explain why they can shed light on scales far higher than that of $\Delta$.
 We also comment on complementary information that could be obtained at high-energy colliders.
 Finally, our findings are summarized in Section~\ref{conclu}.
 In the appendix we give more technical details on our calculations.
-In Appendix~\ref{expressions}, we provide the explicit expressions of the dependence of $M^{\nu}$ with two-zero textures on the neutrino oscillation parameters, and present benchmark matrices for each pattern.
-Loop functions and more details on the RG running are collected in Appendix~\ref{loopfunction} and Appendix~\ref{overall}, respectively.
+In Appendix~\ref{loopfunction}, we provide the loop functions related to the penguin diagram.
+The explicit expressions of the dependence of $M^{\nu}$ with two-zero textures on the neutrino oscillation parameters, and present benchmark matrices for each pattern, are collected in Appendix~\ref{expressions}.
+Appendix~\ref{overall} presents more details on the RG running.